MishchenkoYuriy/MusicFlow/dbt/docs/sources_and_models.md

 {% docs spotify_playlists %}

-This table contains the Spotify playlists created during the flow.
+This table contains the Spotify playlists created during the flow. `Liked videos` are included as a pseudo playlist with id equal to '0', but never created.

 {% enddocs %}